Jimma University: Faculties, Institutes and Schools

-Initiatives

-Jimma University is highly committed to pioneering concepts, as reflected in its motto, the university was initially founded based on the concept of Community-Based Education (CBE).
-Throughout its history, the university has been committed to this scheme, and almost all of the academic curriculum are based on CBE programs.
-Jimma University is the first university in Africa that has established an exclusive office under the President's office to supervise all innovative programs across the university.

 Jimma University College of Public Health and Medical Sciences

 The establishment of the College of Health Sciences of Jimma University (JU) can be traced back to 1983 with the birth of the then Jimma Institute of Health Sciences (JIHS).
 The very beginning of the establishment of JIHS is marked as a continuation of the Ras Desta Damtew Health Assistant Training School established in 1967 by the Ethio-Netherlands Health Project on the premises of Jimma Hospital.
 On this foundation, the School of Nursing was established in 1983.
 Subsequently, the School of Medicine as well as the School of Pharmacy emerged in 1985; the School of Medical Laboratory Technology and the School of Environmental Health launched in 1987 and 1988, respectively.

 Jimma University Teaching Hospital (JUTH) is one of the oldest public hospitals in the country.
 It was established in 1922.
 Geographically, it is located in Jimma City 352 km southwest of the capital Addis Ababa.
 It has been governed under the Ethiopian government by the name of "Ras Desta Damtew Hospital" and later "Jimma Hospital" during Dergue regime and currently Jimma University Specialized Teaching Hospital.

-Though old for its age, it had not made remarkable physical facility improvements for years.

-However, in later times, it became evident that some side-wing buildings were constructed by different stakeholders at different times to respond to the ever-growing pressure of service demand and clinical teaching needs derived from the public and Jimma University respectively.
-Especially, after the transfer of its ownership to Jimma University, the university has made relentless efforts in extensive renovation and expansion work to make the hospital conducive for service, teaching, and research.

-Cognizant of the fast-growing service and teaching role of the hospital, the federal government considered the construction of a new and level- best 600 bedded hospital which will be functional as of September 2015.
+Cognizant of the growing service and teaching role of the hospital, the federal government considered the construction of a new and level- best 600 bedded hospital which will be functional as of September 2015.